 Preventing these tragedies will require our school communities: administrators, educators, students and parents to address the issue head-on.
 We can begin the critical work of supporting school staff, teens and their families by making resources available.
 We can also reach out to children, teens and families who are struggling with mental health challenges.

-Teen Empowerment can normalize mental illness, promote positive conversations by reducing stigma and help identify where students can go if they are struggling.
+Empowerment Clubs can normalize mental illness, promote positive conversations by reducing stigma and help identify where students can go if they are struggling.
 Talking openly with others can in itself, be of enormous help.

 As for schools, there is so much which can be done.
 School Policy and Staff Development initiatives focused upon mental health and wellness can provide a strong foundation for a supportive, caring, school environment.
 Many child development and public health experts talk of “changing the culture of our schools” such that they are more inclusive and responsive, such that no child or teen feels alone in their depression or anxiety.
 This begins with teachers, coaches, and staff.
 Our programs ensure that all staff understand these principles and have tools to bring positive mental health practices to their school.

 The pandemic has been challenging and, unfortunately, more difficulties lay ahead.
 That said, we do not have to be hopeless and helpless.
 Instead, we can be proactive to ensure our children and teens are resilient and supported.